amitpal-source/Scala-workshop/README.md

    You will use this later to access one of the examples using the your browser on your laptop.

-# Exercise 1: Running Scala applications on GraalVM
+# Exercise 1: Running Scala Applications on GraalVM

 There are a lot of different parts to [GraalVM](https://www.graalvm.org/), so while you may have heard of it, there are almost certainly things that it can do